The Regulations oblige solicitors to ensure that:

 (v) regulatory matters,

-(vi) Irish or English language enhancement as it relates to the practice of law,
+(vi) Irish, English and foreign language enhancement as it relates to the practice of law.

 Examples include courses on improving your skills in financial and business management, practice management, client-related issues, self-management, professional ethics, mediation, human resource (HR) management, budget control, computer skills, language enhancement relevant to the practice of law, advocacy and client care, stress management, management of the working environment including addressing work-related anxiety and mental health concerns, compliance issues, regulatory matters, etc. This list is not exhaustive.